apurin/line-navigator/README.md

 - **Demo**: available as source and in jsFiddle

 #### Check it out
 Try it in [jsFiddle](http://jsfiddle.net/3hmee6vb/3/).
-Git clone [demo page folder](https://github.com/anpur/client-line-navigator/tree/master/demo), to see, how it works.
+Git clone and open [demo.html](https://github.com/anpur/client-line-navigator/blob/master/demo.html) to see main scenarios.

 #### Quick start
 Install [line-navigator](https://www.npmjs.com/package/line-navigator) NPM module to the root of your project: